Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 The following list of medications are in some way related to or used in the treatment of this condition.

 How can I manage my ulcerative colitis?

-- Eat a variety of healthy foods.
-This helps you have more energy and heal faster.
+- Eat a variety of healthy foods to keep your colon healthy.
 Healthy foods include fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
 Do not eat foods that make your symptoms worse.
 Your healthcare provider may give you vitamins or minerals to improve your nutrition if you have severe ulcerative colitis.

 - Drink liquids as directed.
-Adults should drink between 9 and 13 eight-ounce cups of liquid every day.
-Ask what amount is best for you.
-For most people, good liquids to drink are water, juice, and milk.
+Ask how much liquid to drink each day and which liquids are best for you.
+For most people, water, juice, and milk are good choices.
 Do not drink alcohol.
 This can make your symptoms worse.